syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/Scrolling support for custom controls.md

 ### ScrollableContentSize

-`ScrollableContentSize` is the total content size of the scrollable custom control.
+The `ScrollableContentSize` is the total content size of the scrollable custom control.

 {% highlight c# %}